ZLYX1/SSD-G29/Eddie.md

 Commit:
 db.session.commit()

-## When there is changes to DB.
+## When there is changes to DB (model).
 Eg: add modify or edit

-flask db migrate -m "Add Message" flask db upgrade
+After modifying your model srun: flask db migrate -m "Add Message"

+Run this to update your actual PostgreSQL or SQLite database: flask db upgrade

 ## Env for Flask secret key and WTF_CSRF